vmwshop/tutorials/voyant.md

 ## Objectives

 By the end of this tutorial, you should be able to:
-Create a default corpus using Voyant
+- Understand the basic functions of Voyant
-Better understand the basic functions of Voyant
+- Create a default corpus using Voyant

 ## What You Need
 Computer with an internet browser and internet connection